CI/CD for ML

 GitHub Actions for ML

 Think of GitHub Actions like a programmable robot assistant that watches your repository.
-When you push code, create a pull request, or on a schedule, the robot wakes up and follows the instructions you’ve given it.
+When you push code, create a pull request, or reach a scheduled time, the assistant wakes up and follows the instructions in the workflow file.
+The assistant is literal: it only knows the triggers, paths, jobs, dependencies, and commands you wrote down.
+That literalness is useful in ML because it forces you to express release policy as repeatable gates instead of tribal knowledge in a notebook review.

 Anatomy of a Workflow